SMTG-Bham/sumo/paper.md

 including photovoltaics [@solar], transparent conductors [@TCO], and thermoelectrics [@thermoelectrics].

-Most common *ab initio* calculation software, such as Vienna *ab initio* Simulation Package (VASP) [@vasp] and Quantum Espresso [@QEcode], write raw data which require post-processing to plot or convert into a human-readable format.
+Most common *ab initio* calculation software for analysing crystalline materials with periodic boundary condictions, such as Vienna *ab initio* Simulation Package (VASP) [@vasp] and Quantum Espresso [@QEcode], write raw data which require post-processing to plot or convert into a human-readable format.
 Several packages exist that